operand/agency/CONTRIBUTING.md

 ## Areas to Contribute

-There are two general areas where you might want to contribute: examples, or the core library.
+These are the general areas where you might want to contribute:

-### Adding to the Examples Directory
+### The Examples Directory

-The [`examples/`](./examples/) directory is intended to be an informal directory of example implementations, experiments, or ideas.
+The [`examples/`](./examples/) directory is intended to be an informal directory of example implementations or related sources.

 Feel free to add a folder under [`examples/`](./examples/) with anything you'd like to share.
-It's unlikely to be rejected.
+Please add a README file if you do.

-Please document it well enough for others to understand and please understand that library maintainers will not maintain examples, except for the main `demo` application.
+Library maintainers will not maintain examples, except for the main `demo` application.
 So if you want it kept up-to-date, that is up to you.

-The main demo located at [`examples/demo/`](./examples/demo/) is maintained closely with the core library.
+The main demo located at [`examples/demo/`](./examples/demo/) is maintained with the core library.
 Feel free to copy the demo application as a basis for your own examples or personal work.
-That's what it's for.

-If you'd like to make significant changes to the main demo (not a simple bug fix or something trivial), please discuss it with the maintainers.
+If you'd like to make significant changes to the main demo (not a bug fix or something trivial), please discuss it with the maintainers.

 ### Core Library Contributions

-Contributions to the core Agency library are encouraged as well, though expect more scrutiny.
+Contributions to the core library are appreciated as well.
+There isn't a complex process.
+Just open a PR and have it approved.

-There isn't a complex process aside from opening a PR and having it approved by maintainers, but other than bug fixes or trivial improvements, significant changes to the core library should be discussed in order to ensure alignment on design and implementation.
-If you're unsure, open an issue or discussion first.
+Anything other than bug fixes or trivial improvements should be discussed in order to ensure alignment on design and implementation.
+If you're unsure, open an issue or discussion first, or reach out on discord.

 A couple informal guidelines for core contributions:

 * If you're adding functionality you should probably add new tests for it.
 * Documentation should be updated or added as needed.

+### Maintaining the Help Site

+The help site source is located under the [`./docs`](./docs/) directory.
+It uses the [Jekyll](https://jekyllrb.com/) static site generator along with the [GitHub Pages](https://pages.github.com/) service to host the site.

+Ruby dependencies are defined in the `docs` directory using Bundler (Gemfile).

+...